-Gautami joined her SHG way back in 2008, when a team of mobilizers came to her village and convinced her to join her SHG to overcome poverty.
-Soon those in her village started questioning her about her whereabouts and taunting her for travelling outside her village to attend meetings.
-The Field Officer managing her block advised her to ignore their taunts and just focus on her work.
-She soon travelled to Andhra Pradesh to visit SHGs there and see how they functioned.
-Upon coming back, she had constant fights with her husband, who was under pressure from the taunts of his family members and other villagers.
-She decided to take him along for her SHG meetings, so that he could experience them for himself.
-When he heard her speak to the other women, he changed his mind, and started supporting her in her work and allowed her to go wherever she wanted!
-Since then there have been no fights regarding the matter.
+“I joined my SHG in 2008 after a team of mobilizers came to my village and convinced me to join the SHG to overcome poverty.
+I thought, why not?
+Soon, some villagers started questioning me about my whereabouts and taunted me for traveling outside the village to attend meetings.
+The Field Officer bhaiya advised me to ignore their taunts and focus on my work.
+I even traveled to Andhra Pradesh to learn about SHGs there.
+After coming back, I had frequent fights with my husband, who was under pressure from his family members and other villagers to keep me in control.
+One day, I took him along for a meeting so that he could see for himself what it was all about.
+When he heard me speak in the meeting, he changed his mind, and from then on, has supported me in everything I do.
+Since then there have been no fights regarding this matter.”

 Gautami has 4 daughters and 1 son.
 She first borrowed Rs.500 from her SHG to admit her daughter to high school.
-She then borrowed Rs.3000 to open a shop that would be managed by her husband.
+Next, she borrowed Rs.3000 to open a shop that would be managed by her husband.
 Through their earnings, she paid back their mortgage.
-She then borrowed Rs.5000 to buy a cow, followed by money get her eldest daughter married, for which her Village Organization (federation of SHGs at GP level) also provided monetary support.
-When her husband fell ill and was in coma, she was also able to borrow Rs.80,000 from her SHG to get him treated!
+She then borrowed Rs.5000 to buy a cow, followed by money to get her eldest daughter married, for which her Village Organization (federation of SHGs at the GP level) also provided monetary support.
+When her husband fell ill and was in a coma, she borrowed Rs.80,000 from her SHG for his treatment.

-For Gautami, the biggest achievement of joining her SHG, however, has been gaining a sense of identity.
-She says (earlier) nobody knew her, whereas now people come to their house looking for her!
-She has not only made an identity for herself in her village, but also in her sasuraal (family she is married into).
+For Gautami, the biggest advantage of joining her SHG has been creating an identity for herself.
+She says (earlier) nobody knew her, whereas now people come to their village from far-off places looking for her!

-She also mentions how she practiced purdah (veil) ever since she was 18 years old, often tripping over things that came in her way.
+She also mentions that she practiced purdah (veil) since she was 18 years old, often tripping over things that came in her way because she couldn’t see clearly through the cloth.
 Nobody recognized her, and she didn’t recognize anybody.
-Once she even forgot her way to her house from the field as she could barely see anything through her veil and all the routes looked the same!
+Once, as a newly married woman, she even forgot her way to her house from the field as she could barely see anything through her veil and all the routes looked the same!

-She says her SHG has never asked her for anything other than her time — to attend trainings, learn new things and meet new people!
-For her, her SHG is the biggest resource she has.
+“My SHG has never asked me for anything other than my time — to attend trainings, learn new things, and meet new people.
+The SHG is the biggest resource I have,” she says.

-I ask her how she first thought about participating in local governance (Panchayat), and she says she didn’t know much about the Panchayat Raj system until she attended a training we did at her Village Organization.
-That’s where she first learnt about Gram Sabha meetings, her rights and the necessity of women’s participation in local governance.
+I ask her how she first thought about participating in panchayats, and she answers that she didn’t know much about the Panchayat Raj system until she attended a workshop we did at her Village Organization.
+That’s where she first learned about Gram Sabha meetings, her rights, and the need for women’s participation.
 That’s when she thought — why not contest this time?
 (UP Panchayat elections are in October this year).

-Upon probing her further on why she is motivated to contest the elections, she says that the current Pradhan (village chief) doesn’t listen to poor, lower caste people, or give them their due share of government schemes and entitlements.
-If she wins the elections, she says she will first roam the village and see what is needed- colony, pension, health services… and then figure out what can be done.
-She has already helped an SHG member from a neighbouring village when her house caught fire, as well as helped resolve bank issues for her fellow SHG members.
+On probing her further on why she is motivated to contest the elections, she says that the current Pradhan (village chief) doesn’t listen to poor, lower caste people.
+Nor does he give them their due share of government schemes and entitlements.
+If she wins the elections, she will first roam the village and see what is needed, be it houses, pension, or health services… and then figure out what can be done with the resources she is allotted.

-Gautami is from the Scheduled Caste (SC) community, and adamant on contesting the upcoming elections, irrespective of whether the seat is reserved for women, for SCs, or is a general category seat.
-Members of her Village Organization are keen to support her and campaign for her as they have seen her progress from being very poor and uninformed, to (today) looking to fight the Panchayat elections – for the benefit of her fellow women as well as the development of her village!
+Gautami is from the Scheduled Caste (SC) community and is keen to contest the upcoming elections, irrespective of whether the seat is reserved for women or SCs, or not.
+Members of her Village Organization say that they will support her and campaign for her as they have seen her progress from being very poor and uninformed to where she stands today.